 Briefed by (name and job title/responsibility):

-What do you believe you require?
-For example, a corporate brochure, website, sales literature, sales aid, letter, form, PR, exhibition, TV, radio or print advertisement.
-(Sometimes, based on the information you provide, it may be that a different or additional approach is recommended.)
+- What do you believe you require?
+For example, a corporate brochure, website, sales literature, sales aid, letter, form, press release, exhibition display, TV, radio or print advertisement.

 Tone of voice:

 - What sort of language should be used: casual, formal, authoritative, friendly, humorous, serious, etc?

 - It may be helpful to provide examples of existing material, as well as style guidelines if they exist.

 - How will this be received?
 By hand, in person, by email, posted, left behind after meeting?

 - Are there or will there be related activities, such as advertising, exhibitions, posters or brochures?